Key Takeaways

 Therapy Techniques

-Cognitive Behavioral Therapy (CBT) helps you identify and challenge disordered thought patterns while also building skills for reality testing and organizing ideas.
+Cognitive Behavioral Therapy (CBT) helps to identify and challenge disordered thought patterns while also building skills for reality testing and organizing ideas.

 Family therapy also plays an important role, helping loved ones understand disorganized thinking and learn effective communication strategies.
 These sessions allow families to practice supportive responses and develop household routines that provide the structure and predictability that often help reduce thought disorganization.